mehedi-sharif/soulspring/content/how-it-works.md

       immediately start addressing your concerns.
 A personalized therapy plan is strategically created from this roadmap to address root cause(s) and deliver an integrated approach to your unique healing journey.
-  - title: Regeneration & Rejuvenation
+  - title: Path to Wellness
     image: images/power-of-biological-medicine/05.svg
-    description: We begin by understanding the cause rather than the symptoms.
-Accounting for stressors, toxins, and source of dysregulation & imbalance, we identify and isolate the cause.
+    description: Your personalized therapy plan will include bio-individualized detoxification and regeneration therapies designed to correct dysfunctional biological processes within the body, restoring and strengthening the natural healing capacity of the body's cells and organs.
+Additionally, emotional-mental harmonization, self-therapy and integration programs may also be included in your therapy plan.
   - title: Harmonization & Awareness
     image: images/power-of-biological-medicine/05.svg
     description: We begin by understanding the cause rather than the symptoms.
 Accounting